The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 1959 Wright BM, McKerrow CB.
 Maximum expiratory flow rate as a measure of ventilatory capacity – with a description of a new portable instrument for measuring it.
 Brit Med J 1959; 2:1041-1947.
 [PubMed]

 Dr Wright says that “physiologists were a bit sniffy about the PFM holding that the proper way to measure flow is by volume and time but Colin McKerrow and Margery McDermott kindly did a very thorough calibration study”.
-Academic respiratory paediatricians remained, and still are are, “a bit sniffy” about the peak flow meter but we and the parents found the peak flow meters of immense value in practical management of both children with CF and asthma.
+Academic respiratory paediatricians remained, “a bit sniffy” about the peak flow meter but we paediatricians and the parents found the peak flow meters of immense value in practical management of both children with CF and asthma.